 Anything that needs power has a cable attached to it.
 The idea behind ICCESS is that all these cables come together in one central place in the engine room.
 From this point, one thin cable runs to the control panel.
 It’s a great example of system integration, if we say so ourselves.

 New control panels

-You will find two ICCESS control panels on board our 30.0, 35.0, 450, 480 and 500 models.
+You will find two ICCESS control panels on board.
 One panel is located in a central position in the living area, one panel next to the steering position.
 These panels, which used to be larger in size, have also been redesigned for ease of use.
 Our partner KesselsGranger was responsible for the design, and the pictograms on the panels were also custom-made for us.